-After blast psychosocial group support to women and girls, caregivers and children affected by the explosion in Beirut 2020-2021
+Provision of specialized mental health and psychosocial (MHPSS) services to at-risk women and girls, and children and their caregivers affected by the Beirut explosions

 About the Project: